samuelbroscheit/open_knowledge_graph_embeddings/README.md

 -    DataBiasOnlyRelationModel

-For model options see the init of the respective class.
-Additional combinations of score and embedding functions can be easily created:
+For model options see the init of the respective class in [openkge/model.py](openkge/model.py).
+Additional to the combinations above, new combinations of score and embedding functions can be easily created by:

 ```
 class BigramPoolingDistmultRelationModel(DistmultRelationScorer, BigramPoolingRelationEmbedder):